- 1 How to Know a Raccoon

 - Footprints.
 Maybe you’ll feel what Robinson Crusoe felt on his island on recognizing there are dangerous guests.
 A raccoon footstep looks like a human one, due to its unusual paws.

 - Droppings and scratches on trees and woodpiles.
 Coons are not that tall, so these signs are to be seen at the bottom, not near the crown of trees.

 - Mess where you don’t expect it.
 Coons eagerly throw trash around to see if there’s anything edible in the container.
 They are also a bit awkward (though fast), so you can see things thrown around in your yard.

 - Raccoons.
 Spot one in your area, and that’s the sign there’ll be others.

 As they are mostly nocturnal creatures, you can also rely on night vision cameras if you have one or more to watch your household.
 If you see raccoons detected by motion sensors more than once, it’s time to take measures.

 The Best Way to Keep the Raccoons Away: Sound, Smell and Two Locking Traps

 So let’s see how to get rid of raccoons in the yard.
 There is only one limitation in all the various ways I’ve reviewed: neither of them is lethal.
-Shooting them is illegal in some states, and if you happen to live where it’s legal and still search for a better way, there’s no need to tell you what your neighbor knows better.
+Shooting them is illegal in some states (so don’t rush to your favorite rifle), and if you happen to live where it’s legal and still search for a better way, there’s no need to tell you what your neighbor knows better.